aharonium/opensiddur.org/posts/HTML/readings-and-sourcetexts/mekorot/non-canonical/modern/haftarah-martin-luther-king-shabbat-by-marcia-prager-and-jack-kessler.html.md

 <body>
 Title: A Haftarah for Martin Luther King Shabbat, by Rabbi Marcia Prager and Ḥazzan Jack Kessler<br />
 Primary contributor: marcia.prager<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=18621">http://opensiddur.org/?p=18621</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=18621">http://opensiddur.org/?p=18621</a>
 <p />
 <hr />